Skip to main content

 Colleges evaluate GPAs by considering various factors.
 Admissions committees understand that high schools use slightly different methods to calculate students’ GPAs.
 Because of these variations, colleges typically reevaluate applicants’ GPAs using their own systems.

 For example, some colleges value honors and AP classes more, while others only consider core subjects like math, science, history, and languages, excluding electives.
 If your high school gives you a weighted GPA, this first strategy may be one you’re already familiar with.
-If you haven’t heard of weighted GPAs before and want to know more, you can check out our post on the difference between weighted and unweighted GPA.

 Which Colleges Accept a 2.8 GPA?

-Below, we’ve compiled a list of colleges that have freshman classes with an average high school GPA of 2.8.
+Below is a list of colleges that have freshman classes with an average high school GPA of 2.8.
 This table includes their location, undergraduate enrollment, and acceptance rates.

 School Name